How to Reduce Carbon Footprint in Logistics

 Another critical step in reducing total carbon emissions is using data to derive meaningful travel reductions.
 In other words, data can enable optimization for both shippers and carriers, reducing wasted miles, space and fuel.
 Thus, it amounts to fewer total emissions.

-Unified Supply Chain Software is how to Reduce Carbon Footprint in Logistics
+Unified Supply Chain Software is how to Reduce Carbon Footprint in Transportation

 Carbon emissions may seem inevitable, but the reality of the modern supply chain is one of increased efficiency, more technology in everyday processes, and ongoing optimization efforts.